Home » Home Design / Interiors » Ideas By Room » Outdoor Spaces » How to Fill An Outdoor Planter with Artificial Flowers

 Step 4: Next Add The Ivy And Draping Flowers

-This is when your arrangement will come to life!
+This is when your outdoor artificial flower arrangements will come to life!
 This is what I mean by making your planter feel full and look real.

 I used 2 faux ivy sticks (these are not UV protected but I thought they would be fine since this is a covered space) and then tucked 3 of the artificial purple wisteria sticks into 2 sides of the planter, layering them on top of each other.